ricmclaughlin/ricmclaughlin.github.com/_posts/2016-10-25-aws-project-bundling-amis.md

 - Make ELB possible - you gotta use AMIs to spin up new EC2 Instances!

+One key point: AMIs are regional; you can copy AMIs to another region but they get renamed.

 ## How to Bundle an AMI
 This is a very straightforward process assuming you have a running instance: